linkdevelopment/Localization_Android/README.md

 >   * **flags** : The intent flags and it is **optional**

-* Call **Localization.reverseLangAndRestart()** method to reverse the current language of your application, if the previous language was Arabic, then it will be modified to English the vice versa.
+* Call **Localization.reverseLangAndRestart()** method to reverse the current language of your application, if the previous language was Arabic, then it will be modified to English and vice versa.

 ```kotlin
    Localization.reverseLangAndRestart(